 In 2013, one of the last courses I took for my Doctor of Ministry degree was entitled “The Feasts of Jehovah.”
 I think this is when the Spirit of God really started tugging on my conscience.
 I learned that the Sabbath—like tithing and burnt offerings—was instituted long before Moses received the law on Mount Sinai.
 It goes back to creation itself.
 Adam and Eve were created on the sixth day, and their first task was to rest, with God, on the seventh day.

-In January 2014, the Spirit of God used the following verses to challenge me to honor the Sabbath Day.
+In January 2014, the Spirit of God used the Ten Commandments to challenge me to honor the Sabbath Day.
+The 4th commandment is,

 “Remember the Sabbath day, to keep it holy.”
 (Exodus 20:8)

-So, God Himself observed the Sabbath, and the 4th of the Ten Commandments is to honor the Sabbath and keep it holy.
+So, God Himself observed the Sabbath, and the 4th Commandment is to honor the Sabbath and keep it holy.
 I knew in my heart I wasn’t honoring the Sabbath and keeping it holy.
 The Spirit challenged me with these probing questions:

 - Are you going to obey My word?

 - Am I the Lord of your life, or not?”